Experience exciting events every day of the year!

 The left-hand fork is not accessible over land and requires interested viewers to use a SUP (stand-up paddleboard), kayak or canoe to get there.
 The right-hand fork can be accessed by land and requires about a 2.5-mile hike in from the Skullcrack Canyon parking area.

 As the beauty and magic of Causey’s Kokanee spawn has increased in notoriety and popularity, it has increased in sensitivity.
 These land-locked salmon are working to get upstream and reproduce, and their success is imperative to future healthy populations.
 As a result, Utah law protects salmon populations during the fall.
-If you catch a Kokanee salmon anywhere in Utah — from Sept.
-10 to Nov.
-30, 2020 — you must release it.
+If you catch a Kokanee salmon anywhere in Utah — from September 10 to November 30— you must release it.

 Please stay out of the stream beds and keep dogs on leash.